ANAPHYLAXIS POLICY

 · Form a fist around the EpiPen and pull off the blue safety release (cap)

-· Place orange end against the student’s outer mid-thigh (with or without clothing)
+· Hold leg still and place orange end against the student’s outer mid-thigh (with or without clothing)

 · Push down hard until a click is heard or felt and hold in place for 3 seconds